 The DowntownTX.org concept originated in 2015 by the Town Square Initiative as a proactive strategy to increase and influence the market exposure of available historic properties in downtowns across Texas.
 The initial working project name was the Downtown Online Inventory.
 TSI received support from the Still Water foundation in the fall of 2015 and directed Historic Preservation Fund (HPF) monies through the Certified Local Government (CLG) grant program to funding the first two phases of development.
 Three CLG communities and one additional non-CLG community were selected as pilot cities to work closely with TSI staff on developing the software between January 1 and September 30, 2016.
 An additional third phase of functionality is planned for 2019.

 CRE Planning and Development completed the application planning, design, and development.
 This team was experienced in historic preservation software as the creators of RuskinArc, which is an online user-friendly application to capture and publicly display historic resource survey information.

 DowntownTX.org is unique in that is features two user interfaces both running from a Google Map-based platform.
 The public interface largely focuses on showcasing investment opportunities and historic building information.
 Besides featuring investment opportunities in the context of the community, the site also highlights incentives, provides a direct connection to the correct local contacts and clarifies the local development process.
-The user-friendly design makes it easy to scan the entire state and provides the ability to search in ways no other online real estate search tool does—for example, properties can be filtered by National Register designation as a way to help direct interested historic real estate developers to properties eligible for the historic tax incentive programs.
+The user-friendly design provides the ability to search in ways no other online real estate search tool does—for example, properties can be filtered by National Register designation as a way to help direct interested historic real estate developers to properties eligible for the historic tax incentive programs.

 It is not solely focused on showcasing for sale and for lease opportunities.
 As a complete inventory of a downtown district, the application highlights historic building information, such as photos, original name and use, year built and short building histories; therefore, history lovers and old building enthusiasts are welcome just to browse as well.